intive/patronage22-java-szczecin/README.md

 To be able to run Firebase everyone needs to set variables in .env file.

 To add values:
-- Copy .envcopy file and change its extension to .env
-- Put .env file into the same directory (root)
-- Add values from private key json to exact name
+- Open private key json downloaded in previous step
+- Change values to yours

 Following values need to be set:
 - FIREBASE_CLIENT_ID=**your_client_id**